-As Attorney General, I’ll put the law first, not politics.
-I will be the Attorney General for all of the people in our state.
-Virginians deserve the respect and protection of the law, regardless of the Attorney General’s personal politics.
+As Attorney General, Mark Herring will put the law first, not politics.
+Virginians deserve equal protection under the law, regardless of the Attorney General’s personal politics.

-As a member of the Virginia State Senate, I have worked hard to protect Virginians by putting aside political posturing and instead focus on finding solutions to the challenges Virginians face each day.
-As Attorney General, I will continue to do so.
-In particular, I will focus on the following areas:
+As a member of the Virginia state Senate, Mark has worked hard to protect Virginians by putting aside political posturing and instead focus on finding solutions to the challenges Virginians face each day.
+As Attorney General, he will continue to do so.
+In particular, he will focus on the following areas:

-As Attorney General, I will make protecting Virginians a top priority, particularly for our most vulnerable citizens.
-In 2012, I received a “Champion of Justice” award from the Virginia Association of Commonwealth’s Attorneys because I took on tough issues like designer drugs and protecting victims of domestic violence.
-This is the approach I will take to the Office of Attorney General.
+As Attorney General, Mark will make protecting Virginians a top priority, particularly for our most vulnerable citizens.
+In 2012, Mark received a “Champion of Justice” award from the Virginia Association of Commonwealth’s Attorneys because he took on tough issues like designer drugs and protecting victims of domestic violence.
+This is the approach he will take to the Office of Attorney General.
 Read more about his approach to keeping families safe.

 Defending Civil Rights